 Customer relationship management (CRM) systems and other sales and marketing platforms are great tools for improving interactions with customers and helping advance prospects along the sales pipeline.
 But because these systems ingest sensitive data to perform their tasks, they’re also breeding grounds for possible violations of the European Union’s General Data Protection Regulation (GDPR).
 The massive volumes of personal data processed, stored, and transmitted by a CRM can be difficult to track and contain, so close monitoring and diligent security measures are required to ensure the customer data you collect via a CRM is protected in compliance with relevant regulatory obligations.

-Ultimately, we recommend leaning on the expertise of your organization’s legal team and other compliance specialists to ensure you’re meeting the requirements of GDPR CRM compliance.
-But to get you headed in the right direction, here’s an overview of the regulation’s key tenets and a few tips for better positioning your organization to comply.
+Ultimately, we recommend leaning on the expertise of your organization’s legal team and other compliance specialists to ensure you’re meeting the requirements of GDPR compliance.
+But to get you headed in the right direction, here’s an overview of recent changes to GDPR scope along with an overview of the tenets you need to know to achieve compliance.

 One of the most significant aspects of the GDPR is its global reach.
-Any organization—regardless of its geographical location—that processes, stores, or transmits personally identifiable information (PII) must adhere to the GDPR’s standards if it’s collecting the data of EU citizens.
+Any organization regardless of its geographical location that processes, stores, or transmits personally identifiable information (PII) must adhere to the GDPR’s standards if it is collecting the data of EU citizens.
 As a result, maintaining compliance and security everywhere an organization operates is paramount, but most companies do not have the resources necessary for constant global protection, detection, and incident response for the sensitive data they process.
 This is where security providers can fill the gap in an organization’s defenses, and technologies such as tokenization can help simplify the compliance process.

 An organization found to be willfully or intentionally in violation of the GDPR is subject to administrative penalties of 4 percent of annual turnover or €20 million, whichever is greater.
 Accidental infractions or negligence of the data protection mechanisms in the GDPR can result in penalties of greater than 2 percent of annual turnover or €10 million.
 However, these fines do not include the cost of litigation, customer loss, systems changes, and other related fallout for failing to protect sensitive data.